wsugiarto/cse15l-lab-reports/LabReport1.md

 ## Running some commands
 You can try out some commands like cd, ls, pwd, mkdir, and cp in the terminal.
 If you want to exit the remote terminal just type exit in the terminal.
 Below you can see how this should look like for some commands.
+In the picture below, I used cat /home/linux/ieng6/cs15lsp23/public/hello.txt on the remote server, which is supposed to be print the contents of hello.txt according to the path I provided, but as you can see there is no such path.
+Then to run commands on my local computer I typed exit and entered, then ran the pwd to see my local working directory.

 ![Image](lab1commands.png)